asdvfghg/BearingPGA-Net/readme.md

 # BearingPGA-Net: A Lightweight and Deployable Bearing Fault Diagnosis Network via Decoupled Knowledge Distillation and FPGA Acceleration
 ## Overview
-This is the repository of our submission for IEEE Transactions on Instrumentation and Measurement   "BearingPGA-Net: A Lightweight and Deployable Bearing Fault Diagnosis Network via Decoupled Knowledge Distillation and FPGA Acceleration".
+This is the official repository of the paper "BearingPGA-Net: A Lightweight and Deployable Bearing Fault Diagnosis Network via Decoupled Knowledge Distillation and FPGA Acceleration" in IEEE Transactions on Instrumentation and Measurement (in press).
 Here is our preprint [paper](https://arxiv.org/pdf/2307.16363.pdf).
 In this work,

 * We build BearingPGA-Net, a lightweight neural network tailored for bearing fault diagnosis.
 This network is characterized by a single convolutional layer and is enhanced using decoupled knowledge distillation.